 China's proficiency in English is improving fast, but how important is it to still localise or translate websites intended for a Chinese audience?
 Let's examine the issues.

 Only a few years ago, Chinese users were considered to be low in English proficiency.
-However, this is no longer the case and China is now up to 40th position from 47th in the world.
+However, this is no longer the case and China is now up to the 40th position from 47th in the world.
 This is according to a new report by international education company, EF, entitled 'English Proficiency Index'.
-Now in it's ninth edition, China has moved from the 'low' to the 'moderate English category for the first time.
+Now in its ninth edition, China has moved from the 'low' to the 'moderate English' category for the first time.